Conserve Water Tools

 - Read the County of Maui Landscape & Gardening Handbook to learn about native plants and how to save money in your yard.

 - Check out our FREE Rain Barrel Catchment Program!

 - Look and see how you can Save Water in Swimming Pools; five ways to cut evaporation.

 Kids Zone and Interactive Education

-Being an island community, we are all conscious of how our behavior affects the local aina.
+Being a community of islands, we are all conscious of how our behavior affects the local aina (land).
 It is possible to be a consumer and still make your choices count toward sustainability and water resource security for us ALL.
-Use our resources, ask questions, learn from us and each other; sometimes it feels like our small tasks are insignificant, yet please never underestimate how small things are done by many people, who, together, make a HUGE contribution!
+Please use our resources, ask questions, and learn from each other.
+Although, sometimes it feels like our small tasks are insignificant, never underestimate how small things are done by many people but together we can make a HUGE impact!

-During the dry season in Maui County, drought can occur, but we can all pitch in to help conserve water while reducing your water bills.
+During the dry season in Maui County, drought can occur, but we can all pitch in to help conserve water while reducing our water bills.
 Knowledge is power!
 Please take advantage of our indoor and outdoor water usage-saving tips.
-The small differences you all make individually, if we make them together, will have a large positive impact on the water resources and management on our islands.
+The small differences everyone makes will have a large positive impact on the water resources and management of our islands.

 Check out our lists of printable tips that might just help you save gallons of water each and every day!
 Print them and hang them up around the house as a reminder for everyone in your hale so they “Don’t Waste a Drop” and that small ways to save water can make a difference for everyone to get through these hot months.